 What compelled you to do a new adaptation of this classic piece?

-In a traditional musical the songs are in place of dialogue, in particular the emotional life of the characters.
+In a traditional musical the songs are used in place of dialogue, in particular, the emotional life of the characters.
 Did you cut some of the text to insert songs?

-You are using a traditional and classic songs.
+You are using both traditional and classic songs.
 What was your process in selecting pieces for the show?